catseye/Robin/doc/Robin.md

     | (900 1 2 3)
     ? (abort (inapplicable-object 900))

-### Macros ###
+### Operators ###

-TODO rewrite this section

-A macro is a term which, in an environment, describes how to translate one S-expression to another.
+An operator is a term which describes how to translate a given term to another term, in a given environment.

-One area where Robin diverges significantly from Lisp and Scheme is that, whereas Lisp and Scheme support macro capabilities, in Robin, the macro is a **fundamental type**.
-Other abstractions, such as function values, are built on top of macros.
-Macros are "first-class" objects that may exist at runtime and can evaluate to other macros.
-Therefore, the word "macro" has, perhaps, a slightly different meaning in Robin than in Lisp or Scheme.
+One area where Robin diverges significantly from Lisp and Scheme is that, whereas Lisp and Scheme support macro capabilities, in Robin, `macro` is the fundamental way to define new operators.
+Other ways to define operators, such as functions, are built on top of `macro`.

-They can also be compared to the one-argument `lambda` form from PicoLisp;
-again, however, unlike PicoLisp's variety of `lambda` forms, Robin's macros are the *only* abstraction of this kind fundamentally available, and other such abstractions *must* be built on top of macros.
+More specifically, what Robin calls "macros" have been called "fexprs" in early Lisps, and they can also be compared to PicoLisp's one-argument `lambda` form.
+Unlike PicoLisp however, there is no variety of `lambda` forms in Robin, only the `macro` operator, on top of which all other such abstractions must be built.

-Whereas a function evaluates each of its arguments to values, and binds each of those values to a formal parameter of the function, then evaluates the body of the function in that new environment, a macro:
+Whereas a function evaluates each of its arguments to values, and binds each of those values to a formal parameter of the function, then evaluates the body of the function in that new environment, an operator defined by `macro`:

-*   binds the literal tail of the list of the macro application to the second formal parameter of the macro (by convention called `args`);
+*   binds the literal tail of the list of the operator application to the first formal parameter of the `macro` (by convention called `args`);
-*   binds a binding alist representing the environment in effect at the point the macro was evaluated to the third formal parameter (by convention called `env`); and
+*   binds a binding alist representing the environment in effect at the point the operator was evaluated to the second formal parameter (by convention called `env`); and
-*   evaluates the body of the macro in that environment.
+*   evaluates the body of the `macro` in that environment.

-Macros are defined with the `macro` intrinsic.
+Operators are either intrinsic, or are defined with the `macro` intrinsic.
+(They may be built-in to an implementation as well, but they still need to be given a definition in terms of `macro` in any case.)

-Macros evaluate to themselves.
+Operators evaluate to themselves.

 Operators are represented as an opaque descriptor (TODO this should be the metadata of the operator.)

     | (macro (args env) args)
-    = <macro>
+    = <operator>

 Operators can be applied, and that is the typical use of them.